-The terrible consequences of a truck collision tend to be felt for years to come.
-If you or a loved one has been hit by a truck, you are not alone - and you do not have to suffer in silence.
-Call Leventhal & Puga, P.C., at (877) 433-3906 to speak to an experienced Denver vehicle crash attorney and find out how we may help you receive justice.
+The terrible consequences of a truck collision may be felt for years to come.
+If you or a loved one has been hit by a truck, you are not alone – and you do not have to suffer in silence.
+Call Leventhal Puga Braley P.C. at (877) 433-3906 to speak to an experienced Denver car crash attorney and find out how we may help you receive justice.

 - General Collisions: Trucks can be involved in the same crashes any other vehicle can be involved in: rear-end, head-on, T-bone, and sideswipe collisions.

 - Jackknifes: When the cab of a truck stops or slows, but its trailer continues to move forward, cars can be crushed in between.
 The truck tends to "bend" as the trailer swings out to a 90-degree angle from the cab, folding in like a jackknife.